carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 ## Getting Utility Entities

 After being registered with a Utility World, the Utility Entity is allocated an **Entity Id**.
-This Id is unique within the world, and you can get the entity from the world by calling `UtilityWorldOwner.GetEntity()` and passing the **Entity Id** as the parameter of the method.
+This Id is unique within the world, and you can get the entity from the world by calling `UtilityWorldController.GetEntity()` and passing the **Entity Id** as the parameter of the method.
 For example:
 ```cs
 int entityId = entity.Id;
 var entity = world.GetEntity(id);